Disarm Your Inner Critic: the “Feel Good/Do Better” Confidence Programme

 What is this Inner Critic Programme?

 This programme is devised to help people retrain their brains to disarm the inner critic and feel more positive, confident and happy.
 It’s a simple process, taking just a few minutes most days to answer questions and try out different tools.
-After a month or two, you should be better able to to be nice to yourself – and feel better inside.
+After a month or two, you should be better able to be nice to yourself – and feel better inside.

 I’ve previously written more detail about the origins and context of the inner critic, and gave an overview of my ROAD framework.
 This programme builds that framework out into a self-study programme, iterating and deepening each step – Reflect, Observe, Assess, Disarm.